First Time Disney Visit

 #1 Tree of Life

-Fun Tip: On Discovery Island, pick up a Wilderness Explorer activity book.
-Throughout the day your kiddos can stop at dozens of WE locations for an activity and stamp for their book.
+Fun Tip: Pick up a Wilderness Explorer activity book on Discovery Island.
+Throughout the day, your kiddos can stop at dozens of WE locations for an activity and stamp for their book.

 #2 The Safari